runwayml/learn/docs/create/train-models.md

 ## Step 4: Select Training Options
-There are several options to set before you begin training your model.
+There are several options to consider before you begin training your model.

 ### Pick a Pre-Trained Model
 First, select a Pre-Trained Model on which to train your own model.
 Training your model retrains the [StyleGAN](https://open-app.runwayml.com/?model=runway/StyleGAN) model on your own dataset using a technique called Transfer Learning (see above).
 Not only does this greatly reduce training time, it also reduces the number of images that you need to train your own model.